catmaid/CATMAID/API_CHANGELOG.md

   passwords, which in turn can be imported into other CATMAID instances.
 This requires the requesting user to be a superuser.

+- `GET /{project_id}/skeleton/{skeleton_id}/swc`:
+  A new optional parameter `soma_markers` can be supplied.
+It is a list of 'tag:soma', 'radius:<n>' and 'root'.
+These are conditions for when a node is marked as soma in the SWC export.
+The first matching condition in this order wins.

 ### Deprecations

 None.